 annotations property

-A location object MAY contain a property named annotations whose value is an array containing one or more unique (§3.6.2) region objects (§3.22), each of which describes a region within the file specified by the location object that is relevant to the location. .
+A location object MAY contain a property named annotations whose value is an array of one or more unique (§3.6.2) region objects (§3.22), each of which describes a region within the file specified by the location object that is relevant to the location. .
 Each of these region objects SHOULD contain a message property (§3.22.11) that explains the relevance of the region to the location.

 EXAMPLE: Consider a location object which describes the declaration statement